Your Next Move: A Guide for Laid-Off IRS Employees

 Go Beyond Submitting Applications

-- Don't just focus on hiring managers.
-Mid-level employees are often more open to connecting and meeting.
+Sending job applications and waiting isn't good enough.
+Identify employees at companies you're interested in and connect with them on LinkedIn.
+Then add them to your Spreadsheet so you can begin tracking your reach out attempts.
+Don't just focus on hiring managers.
+Mid-level employees (e.g. staff, seniors, analysts, etc.) are often more open to connecting and meeting.
 They can provide valuable insights on what it's like to work at the company and what is important to the open role.
 Plus, many companies offer referral bonuses—employees may be financially incentivized to help you.
-Referral applications are also put at the top of the recruiter priority list.
+Referral applications are also put at the top of the recruiter priority list, so this increases yor chances of getting a phone screen.

 Personalize Your Outreach

-- Research the companies you're applying to and develop insightful talking points.
-Use tools like Perplexity.ai to understand what's going on at the company's you're highly interested in.
+Research the companies you're applying to and develop insightful talking points.
+You want to show the employees you are talking to that you can add value quickly and demonstrate that you're a proactive employee.
+Use tools like Perplexity.ai to understand what's going on at the companies you're highly interested in.
 It should provide news articles and investor relations data (for public companies) that help you understand what services/products the company provides, how they are doing financially, what their strategies for 2025 are, and more.
+Practice using this information and tying your experience and skills to the company's challenges and goals.
+For example, if the company has plans on expanding into a new market, you can highlight your experience in that market.

 Consider 1099 Contracting & Consulting